PRE-ORDER: Tide and Time -- Second Printing INSTITUTIONAL ACQUISITIONS ONLY

 PRESALE FOR SECOND PRINTING, FOR INSTITUTIONS ONLY

-is a photojournalism and reporting project by Justin Cook in collaboration with The Pulitzer Center on Crisis Reporting’s Connected Coastlines Initiative that documents the accelerating effects of climate change and erosion on North Carolina’s Outer Banks.
+Tide and Time is a photojournalism and reporting project by Justin Cook in collaboration with The Pulitzer Center on Crisis Reporting’s Connected Coastlines Initiative that documents the accelerating effects of climate change and erosion on North Carolina’s Outer Banks.

 The work focuses on a tiny historic cemetery that is slowly washing into the Pamlico Sound.
 Through portraits, landscapes, aerial images, and interviews the work documents the locals trying to preserve the cemetery, the eroding marsh ecosystem around it, and Jean Hooper, 85, for whom the cemetery is sacred ground, and still wants to be buried there beside her husband and grandparents even if the sea eventually takes her bones.
 Justin also has a possible family connection to this story: His late grandfather was from the Outer Banks and the preservationists discovered that they share a distant relative who was once buried there, but years ago a storm sucked her casket into the Pamlico Sound.